Everything You Need to Know About Car Insurance in Utah

 New drivers in this technological age need to learn how to drive without the extra distractions of incoming text messages, buzzing phones, or incoming calls.
-A driver, under 21 years of age who accumulates 70 or more points in three years, may be suspended or denied for 1 month to a year, depending upon severity of the record.
+A driver, under 21 years of age who accumulates 70 or more points in three years, maybe suspended or denied for 1 month to a year, depending upon the severity of the record.
 Pro tip: Avoid getting points on your record which can increase your premium rate.
 Points are assessed to the driving record for some of the following violations such as texting while driving, speeding and following too close.
 To avoid distracted driving you should download one of the Apps to Fight Distracted Driving.
 It doesn’t matter which you download; a safe driving app will assist with driving without distraction.
 Use your phone as a safety tool and keep yourself accident-free.

 To find out more about points assessed visit Utah Department of Public Safety.